spideruci/RIPR-framework/README.md

 docker cp sankeyamd:commons-textsankey.png .
 ```

-Replace cdk-data with commons-cli/commons-codec/commons-validator/cdk-data/dyn4j/jfreechart/jline-reader/joda-money/spotify-web-api for all other sankey diagrams.
+Replace cdk-data with commons-cli/commons-codec/commons-validator/cdk-data/dyn4j/jfreechart/jline-reader/joda-money/spotify-web-api for sankey diagrams from other projects.

 # Set Up Beyond Docker

-The Dockerfile demonstrates a minimal example of experimental configuration.
-Here we explain more about the functionalities of different modularities in the experiment.
+The Dockerfile provides a minimal example of the experimental configuration.
+In this section, we delve deeper into the functionalities of different modules used in the experiment.

-Under the code directory, PIT_STATE_DEV_with_len contains the source code of modified PIT customized in our experiment; PreTestInstrumenter contains the source code that instruments the test classes, which references variables to a collection; TestInstrumenter instruments test classes that surround test methods with try-catch blocks; sourceCodeInstrumenter instruments the production classes.
-Their corresponding jar files are named "p.jar", "t.jar", and "s.jar".

-For projects outside of the paper, it is expected that the projects use Junit5's framework, work with PIT, and have "@BeforeAll" and "AfterAll" for each test class, where states are initialized and dumped.
+## Code Directory Structure
+- **PIT_STATE_DEV_with_len**: Contains the source code of the modified PIT, customized for our experiment.
+- **PreTestInstrumenter**: Houses source code for instrumenting test classes.
+This module references variables to a collection.
+- **TestInstrumenter**: Instruments test classes by surrounding test methods with try-catch blocks.
+- **SourceCodeInstrumenter**: Instruments the production classes.
+- The corresponding JAR files for these modules are named `p.jar`, `t.jar`, and `s.jar`, respectively.